newaetech/chipwhisperer/doc/sphinx/tutorialaes.rst

 This tutorial runs on four different hardware targets.
 You only need to follow the steps for your given hardware.

-Capturing with CW1173 + CW303 (ChipWhisperer-Lite with default XMEGA Target)
+Capturing with ChipWhisperer-Lite with default XMEGA Target (CW1173 + CW303)
 ------------------------------------------------------------------------------------------

 NOTE: You can see a Quick-Start Guide and Video for this target on the :ref:`naecw1173_cwlite` page: